 The Commission again stepped up LIEE program efforts in October, 2005 after an unexpected increase in energy prices.
-It issued an emergency order expanding LIEE eligibility levels from 175 percent to 200 percent of federal poverty guidelines.
+It issued an emergency order expanding LIEE eligibility levels from 175% to 200% of federal poverty guidelines.
 The order also simplified LIEE procedures, permitted more creative enrollment procedures, and authorized the utilities to speed up the provision of energy efficient furnaces, heaters, refrigerators and light-bulbs.